If you want to know the difference between a domain and a URL, you’ve come to the right place.

 Use the information you learned in this article to create the best and most appropriate website domain name and URL.

-If you’re not convinced you need a business, you should learn why a website is important.
+You should learn why a website is important.